alackles/CMSC-150-WT-23/_pages/syllabus.md

 Here is a suggested email template.
 (You do not have to follow this exactly; this is just in case you aren't sure where to start or how to reach out.)

-> **Subj:** CMSC 140 Tutoring
+> **Subj:** CMSC 150 Tutoring
 >
 > Hi < Tutor Name >,
 >
 > My name is < Your Name >.
-I'm currently enrolled in CMSC 140: Intro to Programming with Python, and I am looking for a tutor, especially to go over < a particular assignment/some topic >.
+I'm currently enrolled in CMSC 150: Intro to Computer Science and I am looking for a tutor, especially to go over < a particular assignment/some topic >.
 Do you have space for tutoring, and if so what are your available tutoring hours?
 >
 > Thanks,
 > < Your Name >